UWSEDS-aut17/uwseds-group-zero/README.md

 * pycodestyle

 ### Usage ###
+Go into the folder of uwseds-group-zero as the root of our application.
+Run the following code.
-* Run >python3 setup.py install in the root of uwseds-group-zero directory and this should install all required packages so that our application can be run.
+* >python3 setup.py install --- this should install all required packages so that our application can be run.
-* > cd objectdetection
+* > cd objectdetection --- where our interface python file lives
-* > python3 user_interface.py
+* > python3 user_interface.py --- execute the interface
 Then our interface of the object detection application should show up for user.

 #### Installing Opencv ####